ACCESS & AVAILABILITY

 - To send project activity posts to a Slack channel, select Mavenlink Public Post to Slack Chat Message.

 - To send select project and task updates to a Slack channel, select Mavenlink Project/Task Updates to Slack Chat Message.

 - Add a Name.

 - In the Schedule drop-down menu, select how often you want the scenario to run.
-All Mavenlink activity applicable to your scenario is sent to the selected Slack channels each time Slack runs.
+All Kantata activity applicable to your scenario is sent to the selected Slack channels each time Slack runs.

 - In the Mavenlink Custom Field for Slack Channel ID drop-down menu, select the Project Set that contains the custom fields you created earlier.

 - For project/task updates, select the attributes that you want to track through Slack.

 - Click Save Scenario.

 Note: It generally takes a few minutes for changes to appear in channels each time Slack runs.

 Do not select Clear Memory from the scenario action drop-down menu as it will send all previous posts or updates to your Slack channel.